 Sometime around 1786, Angelica Schuyler was introduced to Thomas Jefferson by their mutual friend Maria Cosway.
 Meanwhile, the Schuylers’ daughter, Catherine who was nicknamed “Kitty,” attended the same school as Jefferson’s own daughter.
 Jefferson even came to consider Kitty a ward of his own.

-Her Rumored Affair With Hamilton
+Her Rumored Affair With Alexander Hamilton

 One stirring revelation about Angelica Schuyler was that many suspected she was involved in a romantic affair with her own brother-in-law, Alexander Hamilton.